 Results 1–10 of 82 for "Profile"X related to "Watson begins 'labor of love' editing..."
-Refine Your Search Refine Your Search TopicRace (4)Women & men (3)Education (2)Emotional health (1)Human rights (1) 2 more... [+] Personality (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2011 (6)Author/ContributorDorsey, Tasha (2)Rutherford, Alexandra (2)Vande Kemp, Hendrika (2)Austin, Stephanie (1)Broudy, Matthew S. (1) 17 more... [+] Cascio, Katherine (1)Chun, Kevin M. (1)Devonis, David (1)Dewsbury, Donald A. (1) 14 more... [+] Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Froese, Jared (1)Garfein, Richard (1)Hogan, John D. (1)Kaslow, Nadine (1)Milar, Katharine S. (1)Nathan, Peter E. (1)Pickren, Wade E. (1)Puglisi, Tom (1)Thomas, Roger K. (1)Uffelman, Rachel (1)Vaughn, Kelli (1)Hide details Results 1–10 of 82 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicRace (4)Education (3)Safety & design (2)Women & men (2)Children (1) 6 more... [+] Environment (1)Health disparities (1)Human rights (1)Personality (1)Socioeconomic status (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2011 (7)Author/ContributorRutherford, Alexandra (2)Amsel, Judith (1)Broudy, Matthew S. (1)Devonis, David (1)Dewsbury, Donald A. (1) 14 more... [+] Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Dorsey, Tasha (1)Froese, Jared (1)Garfein, Richard (1)Hogan, John D. (1)Kaslow, Nadine (1)Keita, Gwendolyn Puryear (1)Lauber, John K. (1)Milar, Katharine S. (1)Petersen, Anne C. (1)Pickren, Wade E. (1)Puglisi, Tom (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 82 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
 By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)2.Mary Whiton Calkins: 1905 APA PresidentBiography of Mary Whiton Calkins, the 14th President of APA and the first woman to serve in that office.Profile 3.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
 She is presently principal or co-principal investigator of several grants funded by the National Institute of Health.
 She has published substantially in the area of instrument psychometrics, psychiatric epidemiology, mental health services research, pediatric asthma and health disparities.
 Canino has been for the past 24 years a leading Latino researcher and her various research studies have resulted in more than 200 publications in scientific journals.
-Profile 4.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile 5.Martin E.P.
+Profile 4.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile 5.Dr.
+Sherry Turkle, Social PsychologistTurkle uses psychological science to learn how people connect, both online and offline, and study the effect of digital communication tools on people’s relationships.
+Profile 6.Martin E.P.
 Seligman: 1998 APA PresidentBiography of Martin E.P.
-Seligman, the 1998 APA president and author of several books and articles on motivation and personality.Profile 7.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 8.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 9.Robert J. Sternberg: 2003 APA PresidentRobert J. Sternberg was APA president in 2003 and has served on the Boards of Directors of the APA, APA Insurance Trust, American Psychological Foundation and Eastern Psychological Association.Profile 10.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile Previous 1 2 3 ...
+Seligman, the 1998 APA president and author of several books and articles on motivation and personality.Profile 7.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 8.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 9.Dr.
+Brian Cheuvront, Environmental PsychologistDr.
+Cheuvront is using psychological science to protect marine life and end the practice of overfishing.
+In the process, he’s building relationships with fishermen who rely on the oceans for their livelihood.Profile 10.Dr.
+Kathleen Kremer, Experimental Child PsychologistDr.
+Kremer knows a thing or two about fun.
+Using psychological science, she studies user attitudes, behaviors and emotions to learn what makes a child love a toy.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 82 for "Profile"X related to "Watson begins 'labor of love' editing..."